swaptacular/swpt_accounts/protocol.rst

    that should be finalized.

 committed_amount : int64
    The transferred amount.
-This MUST be a non-negative number, and MUST NOT exceed the value of the ``sender_locked_amount`` field in the corresponding `PreparedTransfer`_ message. ``0`` signifies that the transfer MUST be dismissed.
+This MUST be a non-negative number, which MUST NOT exceed the value of the ``sender_locked_amount`` field in the corresponding `PreparedTransfer`_ message (it MAY be smaller, though).
+A ``0`` signifies that the transfer MUST be dismissed.

 transfer_message : string
    TODO: